-This mushroom was always considered to be poisonous when eaten raw, but in the past was considered safe to eat when cooked.
+This mushroom was always considered poisonous when eaten raw, but in the past was considered safe to eat when cooked.

 Angel Wings (Pleurocybella Porrigens)

 These mushrooms grow on dead tree trunks throughout the northern hemisphere.
-Like the Brown Roll Rim mushrooms, they were once thought to be edible, but in recent years they have caused kidney failure in several people over 50 years of age with pre-existing kidney issues.
+Like the Brown Roll Rim mushrooms, they were once thought to be edible, but in recent years they have caused kidney failure in several people over 50 with pre-existing kidney issues.